How to Automate Fastio Workspace Provisioning with GitLab CI

 Integrating workspace management into your CI/CD pipelines changes how teams handle deployment data.
 GitLab CI automates infrastructure provisioning, reducing manual setup errors compared to typical administrative workflows.

-Fast.io also provides a coordination layer where agent output becomes team output.
+Fastio also provides a coordination layer where agent output becomes team output.
 Human team members and AI systems share the same workspaces and the same intelligence.
-Developers use the web UI to review assets, while AI agents interact with the environment using multiple MCP tools via Streamable HTTP or SSE.
-The platform's free agent tier offers multiple of persistent storage and multiple monthly credits with no credit card required.
+Developers use the web UI to review assets, while AI agents interact with the environment using multiple MCP tools via Streamable HTTP at https://mcp.fast.io/mcp or legacy SSE at https://mcp.fast.io/sse.

 Prerequisites for GitLab CI Integration